aboutcoders/job-bundle/Resources/docs/scheduled-jobs.md

 Scheduled Jobs
 ==============

-You can configure one or more schedules for a job in order to configure repeated execution of a job.
+You can define one or more schedules for a job in order to configure repeated execution of a job.
 The bundle relies on the [AbcSchedulerBundle](https://github.org/aboutcoders/scheduler-bundle) to provide this functionality.

 ## Creating a job with schedules